Friday, January 1, 2010

 Ezra was a man of means, quite comfortable with his wealth.
 He had a friend, a good man but one who was drowning in debt.
 Ezra wanted to help his friend, but there was a problem.
 His wife.

-She wasn’t a cruel woman, but she kept a tight hold on their finances and had little patience for charity cases.
-If she caught wind of Ezra’s charitable inclinations, she would put an end to it at once.
+She wasn’t unkind, but she kept a tight grip on their finances and had little patience for what she saw as charity cases.
+If she caught wind of Ezra’s plans to help, she would put an end to it at once.

 So, Ezra hatched a plan.
 He called two witnesses into his study and, before their eyes, signed a promissory note: in three months, he would pay his friend ten thousand dollars.